hunteke/temoa/docs/source/Documentation.rst

 :math:`R_{p \in P}`

-Temoa optimizes a single characteristic year within a period, and differentiates the :math:`n` copies of that single year solely by the appropriate discount factor.
-Rather than calculating the same summation for every technology and vintage within a period, we calculate it once per period and lookup the sum as necessary during the objective function generation.
-The formula is the sum of discount factors corresponding to each year within a period:
+Temoa optimizes a single characteristic year within a period, and calculates the total time period cost associated with all years within the time period.
+The :code:`PeriodRate` is calculated as the sum of annual discount factors within a period as follows:

 .. math::